GRE over IPsec

 6. VPNOverview

-In this lesson, we have two Cisco IOS routers to use IPSec in Tunnel mode.
+In this lesson, two Cisco IOS routers use IPSec in tunnel mode.
 This means the original IP packet will be encapsulated in a new IP packet and encrypted before sending it out of the network.
 For this demonstration, I will be using the following three routers.

 R1 and R3 each have a loopback interface behind them with a subnet.
 We’ll configure the IPsec tunnel between these routers to encrypt traffic from 1.1.1.1/32 to 3.3.3.3/32.
 R2 is just a router in the middle, so R1 and R3 are not directly connected.

-Notice with information 1 we can’t ping the remote LAN.
+Notice with information 1 that we can’t ping the remote LAN.
 However, once the IPsec tunnel is up, we have reachability.
-Under the security associations, with have 4 packets that have been encapsulated and encapsulated.
+Under the security associations, we have 4 packets encapsulated and encapsulated.
 However, I sent 5 pings.
 The first packet is lost to ARP.

 ipsec tunnel